rockettheme/docs/Docs/wordpress/themes/fresco/demo_sidebar.md

 Sidebar Section
 -----
 The Sidebar section in our demo points out some of the more compelling features that went into our theme.
-It includes two text widgets sand a single RokSprocket Tabs widget.
+It includes two text widgets and a single RokSprocket Tabs widget.

 Here is the widget breakdown for the Sidebar section: